mysrcs/hugooooo/content/blog/2020-07-15-Whats-cooking-July-2020.md

 The most exciting development in this round of updates is likely to be the integration between lists.sr.ht and builds.sr.ht to bring continuous integration to mailing lists on SourceHut.
-You may have seen the announcement on the blog yesterday &mash; give it a read.
+You may have seen the announcement on the blog yesterday &mdash; give it a read.
 The tl;dr is that if you [create a project][hub] on the project hub, and add a mailing list and git repositories, it'll automatically submit any patches sent to your mailing list using the `.build.yml` (or `.build/*.yml`) from the repository.
 The subject prefix (for